Human Resource Development BS Degree

 - Take advantage of one of the nation’s few bachelor’s programs in human resource development—available right here in East Texas.

 - Develop skills used in both human resource development and human resource management through a mix of HRD and management courses.

 Careers in this field are available in business, nonprofit, educational and government settings.

-Bachelor’s in Human Resource Development: Practical.
+Bachelor’s in HRD: Practical.
 Timely.

 - Learn how to design and implement human resource development plans that best use employee skills and abilities in a dynamic work environment.

 - Complete an internship in HRD departments at East Texas companies to gain the on-the-job experience valued by employers.

 - Join the student chapter of the Society of Human Resources Management, the largest HRM organization in the world, for networking and professional development.